eloqdata/eloq-website/website/blog/2024-08-17-benchmark-single-node/index.md

 #### Single Worker vs Multiple Workers

-We can observe that for in-memory caching applications, **EloqKV** and DragonflyDB can significantly outperform _single process_ Redis on a modern multi-core server.
-The difference is a result of a fundamental [design philosophy](https://medium.com/@yashpaliwal42/redis-single-threaded-and-still-fast-89625094048b) took by Redis.
+**EloqKV** and DragonflyDB can significantly outperform _single process_ Redis on a modern multi-core server.
+The difference is the result of a fundamental [design philosophy](https://medium.com/@yashpaliwal42/redis-single-threaded-and-still-fast-89625094048b) took by Redis.
 Redis restricts internal in-memory data structure operations to a single worker thread, while multiple IO threads handle networking and persistency.
+This choice, though greatly simplifies Redis's design, naturally limits performance on multi-core systems.
 In comparison both **EloqKV** and DragonflyDB allow multiple workers.

-There is already plenty of [debate](https://redis.io/blog/redis-architecture-13-years-later/) on whether the performance comparison is fair.
+There is plenty of [debate](https://redis.io/blog/redis-architecture-13-years-later/) about whether the performance comparison is fair.
 Redis is supposed to scale horizontally even on a single server node, by being deployed as a _cluster_ with multiple instances/shards.
-Moreover, even for single worker architecture, there is still space for optimization.
-For example, the good folks at [Valkey](https://valkey.io/) have done nice work [pushing the performance](https://valkey.io/blog/unlock-one-million-rps/) of kv store based on the Redis architecture.
+Even for single worker architecture, there is still space for optimization, as demonstrated by [Valkey](https://valkey.io/) that have been [pushing the performance](https://valkey.io/blog/unlock-one-million-rps/) of Redis-like KV store.

-Still, we believe that a single threaded design will eventually hit its limitations as CPU cores keep increasing and the computation performed for each query becomes more complex.
-Even the people at Redis have done some work to multithreading at least [certain queries](https://redis.io/blog/announcing-faster-redis-query-engine-and-our-vector-database-leads-benchmarks/).
+Nonetheless, with increasing CPU cores and more complex query workloads, we believe that single threaded designs face fundamental limitations.
+Even Redis is exploring multithreading for [certain queries](https://redis.io/blog/announcing-faster-redis-query-engine-and-our-vector-database-leads-benchmarks/).

 #### Do We Really Need to Specialize?

 Compared with DragonflyDB, **EloqKV** currently lacks a few optimizations such as [io_uring](https://en.wikipedia.org/wiki/Io_uring) based networking.
 Due to these limitations, our profiling shows that **EloqKV** is bound by the networking stack when serving the workloads in the experiments.

 Even so, as the experiments demonstrated, **EloqKV** works _almost_ as well as DragonflyDB on a workload that DragonflyDB was specifically designed and optimized for.
 This begs the question of whether designing special database software for limited use cases is profitable.
-Notice that unlike Redis and DragonflyDB, **EloqKV** is much more than a single node memory cache.
-Indeed, experiments in the next section and our follow up blog posts will show that **EloqKV** performs very well as a clustered system, as a durable data store, or even as a fully ACID transactional store.
+Unlike Redis and DragonflyDB, **EloqKV** is much more than a single node memory cache.
+It excels in clustered, durable, and fully ACID-compliant transactional setups.
+Future blog posts will explore these capabilities in greater detail.

 **EloqKV** is based on our [Data Substrate](/blog/2024/08/11/data-substrate) technology.
-We believe that with this revolutionary technology, users can greatly reduce the complexity of their data infrastructures by eliminatating many specialized databases for their data management needs.
+We believe that with this revolutionary technology, users can greatly simplify their data infrastructures by reducing the need for many specialized databases.